 In this set of experiments, we use three complex window queries that process time series from different application domains.
-We provide the queries written in TVA's API in the full version of this work [33].
-We use these real-world applications to evaluate TVA's ability to support efficient time series queries in both online and historical analysis scenarios.
+We provide the queries written in TVA's API in Appendix H. We use these real-world applications to evaluate TVA's ability to support efficient time series queries in both online and historical analysis scenarios.
 In the first case, we demonstrate that TVA can comfortably compute query results under rigid time constraints.
-In the
+In the second scenario, we show that TVA can also support large-scale offline analytics on millions of input records.